burgerbuds/swiff/README.md

 A PEM format SSH key is required - you can create one with:<br>
 `ssh-keygen -m PEM -b 4096 -f [key-filename] -C "[youremail]"`<br>
-Attaching your email to the key `-C "[youremail]"` is optional but *choose an empty passphrase* when generating the key.
+Attaching your email to the key is optional but **choose an empty passphrase** when generating the key.

 Running Windows or Linux?
 Swiff has been tested on MacOS so there's probably some issues on other operating systems.